DePasquale Lab

 BIO

 I am a PhD student in the Biomedical Engineering Department.
 I received my undergraduate degree from Oregon State University in Bioengineering where I conducted research in computational chemistry under Dr. Cory Simon.
 After graduating, I worked at the NIH as a post-bac at the NCI Program for Natural Product Discovery (NPNPD).
 Here, I worked in an automation lab running, troubleshooting, and programming various robotic equipment and creating computer programs to assist the lab.
-Presently, my research interests include biophysical modeling of the brain and machine learning.
-Outside of academic activities, I like to make music, graphic design, and speed run super mario odyssey.
+Outside of academic activities, I like to make music, graphic design, and climb.

 Current Work